Updated: May 11, 2022 at 5:05 PM

 Sampling results indicate that water quality at all monitored beaches meets the State standards for bacteria.
 At this time there are no beaches in Ventura County posted with ocean water quality warning signs.

 NOTE: Due to a fire incident in the City of Ventura on May 9, 2022, extensive run-off of unknown material may have entered into the storm drain which exits at the San Jon Road sampling point (sample location #19000).
 Flowing water in this area should be avoided.
 For more information regarding this incident, please contact the City of Ventura, Environmental Sustainability Division: 805/652-4525; https://www.cityofventura.ca.gov/2105/Programs .

-You may also call our HOTLINE (805) 662-6555 or download our new app to your smart phone HERE for the latest information on beach postings and ocean water quality.
+You may also call the telephone hotline at (805) 662-6555 for any updates on beach postings, status and ocean water quality.